-As the whole country mourns the death of Her Majesty Queen Elizabeth II we take a look at Durham Cathedral shining bright purple…
+As the whole country mourned the death of Her Majesty Queen Elizabeth II we take a look at Durham Cathedral shining bright purple…

 Alongside other churches, Durham Cathedral marks the death of the Queen and will remain lit up during the whole mourning period and until the end of the day of her funeral.